maxzuo/CS_4476_CV_Project/index.md

 *The blue boxes are the predicted bounding boxes, whereas the green is TrackingNet's ground truth*

 ## Conclusion and future work:
-As already stated in the abstract, we saw not so promising results from CSRT tracking objects.
-Though, of course, no algorithm could perfectly track every object, CSRT does not do an accurate enough job to say it would outperform an untrained person.
+As already stated in the abstract, we saw not-so-promising results from CSRT tracking objects.
+Though no algorithm could perfectly track every object, CSRT does not do an accurate enough job to outperform an untrained person.
 Some common themes and findings we saw were:

-Knowing the strengths and weaknesses of this CSRT object tracking could be very useful to companies or groups focused on self driving vehicles or surveillance because of the use cases of .
-Of course, this is also generalizable to human-computer interaction as a whole as having the most accurate tracking algorithm for any computer system involved in human affairs given that systems domain would be paramount.
+Knowing the strengths and weaknesses of this CSRT object tracking could be very useful to companies or groups focused on self driving vehicles or surveillance because of the applications of computer vision in these fields.
+Of course, this is also generalizable to human-computer interaction as a whole, as having the most accurate tracking algorithm for any computer system involved in human affairs given that systems domain would be paramount.

-We would be able to say comfortably that CSRT cannot be trusted as an accurate object tracking algorithm, especially when occlusion is involved.
+From our results, we can not confidently trust CSRT as an accurate object tracking algorithm, especially when occlusion is involved.
 As such, we would highly recommend self driving vehicles and surveillance companies and other businesses where accuracy is paramount do not use this object tracking algorithm.
 Less than 50% success average and normalized precision average is horrifically untrustable.

-Our future work on the subject will focus on selecting another recent and praised tracking algorithm with already implemented code, namely KCF (Kernelized Correlation Filters) for comparison in statistics and findings between both algorithms on the same TrackingNet dataset to come to more conclusions of how each algorithm would fit in use cases as well as the general appeal and features of each algorithm.
-An apples to apples comparison.
+Our future work on the subject will focus on selecting another recent and praised tracking algorithm with already implemented code, namely KCF (Kernelized Correlation Filters).
+We will use KCF for comparing findings between both algorithms on the same dataset to better conclude how each algorithm would fit in use cases as well as the general appeal and features of each algorithm, an apples to apples comparison.
 These findings were great but only with comparison data from a comparable algorithm on the same dataset, run on the same computer, will they be truly comprehensive.

 ## References: